 TRIP DAY 4

 The Lady Bird Johnson Grove is our first destination for today and we will shuttle in the van to get there.
 Here we will hike the trail, where we will learn more about the trees and how they were saved when the national park was formed.
 This is a great close up look at these towering giants.
 The geography of northwestern California creates the unique conditions which allow these trees to grow.
 The proximity to the ocean makes the climate very moderate.
 Rainfall is very high in the winter, up to 80 inches!
 All these factors combine to make this the most productive and diverse forest in the world.
 After lunch, the parents will head out to ride Holter Ridge.
 This long and unsupported ride includes some substantial climbs and a fast steep downhill, not for the feint of heart.
 The ride will take the parents right back to camp.
 The kids will shuttle back to camp and then do a ride on another section of the Davison Trail.
-TOTAL MILEAGE - 16 miles (kid section 3 miles), afternoon hike - 1.5 miles
+TOTAL MILEAGE: 3 - 16 miles riding, 1.5 miles hiking

 TRIP DAY 5